I am taking a break from lost/missing animals.

 One story comes to mind.
 A little dog that was flown to a different city to live with a new family.
 He escaped at the airport.
 The searchers were searching in the completely opposite direction than where he was.
 The dog shared a landmark & this led to his recovery BUT ONLY ONE OF THE SEARCHERS RECOGNISED THE LANDMARK (the other searchers didn’t recognise the landmark).
 Due to what he shared this meant that efforts were concentrated elsewhere.
 This little dog was also incredibly resourceful as I advised him people were out looking for him and he had to help them find him, and he sure did as he jumped into the Rural Mailman’s delivery vehicle whilst the Mailman was delivering fliers about him, he also was shy in temperament so this was completely out of character.

-For anyone that has lost a pet – please advertise on local radio stations, newspapers, posters placed locally, mail drops, social media & lost pet internet sites – there are internet sites especially for lost animals.
+For anyone that has lost a pet –to advertise with posters placed locally, mail drops, social media & lost pet internet sites – there are internet sites especially for lost animals.
 Contact the vets in your area & SPCA & any other animal rescue organisations, animal control, breed clubs, chat groups, talk to children – children are great observers – maybe even ask the local primary school if you can advertise in their weekly newsletter.

 Do keep checking in with vets, SPCA, council, pound or other animal rescue organisations in your area – many a pet has been found due to a persistent family member constantly checking.

 Lost pets do not behave as they would normally & some lost pets won’t even present themselves to their family because they are hiding or lying low as this makes them feel secure.

 2009 – this little dog lived on a lifestyle property, and had got stuck down a rabbit hole.
 On communicating with the little dog it was was shared approx where on the property which lead to being found safe & well, though he did have to be carefully dug out from the rabbit hole.